hurley87/Eron_Dataset/README.md

 	recall =  0.5

 ## Validate and Evaluate
 As I said before I used KFold to split and validate the algorithm which had percision and recall above 3.
+Validating with KFold was really important here because my initial algorithm did not generalize well and lead me to go back and find new features.

-There was certainly an inprovement in accurancy after tuning which you see below,
+ After tuning with the new features there was certainly an inprovement in accurancy,

 	accuracy before tuning  0.857142857143
 	precision after tuning  0.4